ericaLorraineMitchell/express.js-note-taker/README.md

 # express.js-note-taker

 ## Description
-Update starter code for application that writes, saves and deletes notes in real time.
+Update to frontend code for application that writes, saves and deletes notes in real time.
 The application uses Node.js and Express back-end to save and retrieve notes from json storage file.

 ## User Story
 AS A small business owner